jyxxhyx/coloring/readme.md

 ## TODO List

-- [X] Implement a max clique heuristic to find the initial lower bound of a graph (and maybe add an associated constraint into the models).
+- [X] Implement a max clique heuristic to find the initial lower bound of a graph (and add an associated constraint into the models).
+  - It turns out that a greedy method performs poorly and I just use the method in `Networkx`.

 - [X] Automatically analyze the Gurobi logs (via implementing a parser) and output the stat file.
 The official package ` grblogtools` is not available for Anaconda Python 3.6.

-- Use the initial solution of the heuristic coloring method as a warm start of MILP models.
+- [ ] Use the initial solution of the heuristic coloring method as a warm start of MILP models.

-- Avoid defining redundant variables (i.e., g_{v, H}) in the POP and POPH models.
+- [ ] Avoid defining redundant variables (i.e., g_{v, H}) in the POP and POPH models.

-- Restructure and refactor.
+- [ ] Restructure and refactor.

 ## Reference